Service Leadership Team Biographies

 Image

 Steve joined CDDFRS on 1 June 2020 as Deputy Chief Fire Officer.
 He is an experienced fire officer and leader, having originally joined Derbyshire Fire & Rescue Service in 1992 as an on-call firefighter.
-He then moved to Leicestershire FRS in 1994, before returning to Derbyshire FRS in 1998 where he undertook roles as station command, head of training, head of prevention and inclusion and as an inspecting officer.
+He then moved to Leicestershire FRS in 1994, before returning to Derbyshire FRS in 1998 where he undertook roles as station command, head of prevention and inclusion and as an inspecting officer.

 The married father of two sons joined South Yorkshire FRS in 2014 as head of emergency response.
 He went on to lead the service’s community and business fire safety teams and spearheaded the creation of a joint community safety team with South Yorkshire Police.
 He also acted as Assistant Chief Fire Officer and head of service delivery.

-Vacant, Deputy Chief Fire Officer
+Rob Cherrie, Deputy Chief Fire Officer

 Tony Hope, Deputy Chief Executive